Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation: Poloidal-Toroidal Representation of Magnetic Field

 \section{Poloidal-Toroidal Representation of Magnetic Field}

-Let us now consider a domain, which encloses a star, but excludes the star, and we set up a coordinate system there in such a way that the stellar boundary is a coordinate surface of one coordinate, say, $\xi$.
+Let us now consider a domain, which encloses a star, but excludes the star, and set up a coordinate system such that the stellar surface is a coordinate surface of one coordinate named $\xi$.
 For example, if the domain is the space exterior to a spherical star of radius $R$, the stellar boundary is the surface $r = R$, i.e., $\xi=r$, and the natural choice of the coordinates would be spherical coordinates $(r, \theta, \varphi)$.
 If the domain is a semi-infinite space above a plane, the planar stellar boundary is the surface $z=0$, i.e., $\xi=z$, and the natural choice of the coordinates would be Cartesian coordinates $(x, y, z)$ or cylindrical coordinates $(\rho, \varphi, z)$.
 A magnetic field (a solenoidal vector field) in such a domain can in general be decomposed into a poloidal field ${\bm B}_P$ and a toroidal field ${\bm B}_T$ \citep{Elsasser46, Lust54, Chandrasekhar57, Chandrasekhar61, Backus58, Radler74, Stern76, Backus86, Low06, Low15, Berger18, Yi22}, i.e.,

 in which

 Here $\nabla \xi = {\hat{\bm r}}$ in spherical coordinates and $\nabla \xi = {\hat{\bm z}}$ in Cartesian or cylindrical coordinates.
 The scalar fields $\Phi$ and $\Psi$, respectively, are called poloidal and toroidal scalar functions \citep{Backus86} or Chandrasekhar-Kendall functions \citep{Montgomery78, Low06}.
 We will simply name them the poloidal and toroidal functions in this paper, and we will call the magnetic field description given by equations~(\ref{eq:bpt})--(\ref{eq:bt}) the poloidal-toroidal representation (hereafter PT representation)\footnote{ The PT representation has also been called the Mie representation \citep{Backus86} or the Chandrasekhar-Kendall representation \citep{Montgomery78, Low06} crediting \citet{Mie08} and \citet{Chandrasekhar57}, respectively.
 However, the credited works only addressed solutions of linear vector Helmholtz equations, to which linear FFFs also belong.
 For such a field, $\Phi$ and $\Psi$ are not independent of each other while for a general magnetic field, $\Phi$ and $\Psi$ are independent.
 The existence and uniqueness of $\Phi$ and $\Psi$ for an arbitrary $\bm B$ was first treated by \citet{Backus58}, and Chandrasekhar's description of general magnetic fields by two independent scalar functions was first given in his single-authored book \citep{Chandrasekhar61}. }.
 As can be seen in equations~(\ref{eq:bp}) and (\ref{eq:bt}), ${\bm B}_P$ and ${\bm B}_T$ are individually divergence-free (solenoidal), and so is $\bm B$ naturally.
 This is one of the merits of the PT representation when used in numerical computation.
 Even if a numerical expression of ${\bm B}$ is not exactly divergence-free, the discretization error does not increase with time (iterations) nor accumulate in some places.
 Thus, we are relieved of the concern about $\nabla \cdot {\bm B}$.